Faithless Love

-"Faithless Love" is a song written by J.D.
-Souther and first recorded and released by Linda Ronstadt on her 1974 album Heart Like a Wheel.
+"Faithless Love" is a song written by JD Souther and first recorded and released by Linda Ronstadt on her 1974 album Heart Like a Wheel.
 Souther's recording appears on his 1976 album Black Rose.

 American country music artist Glen Campbell's version of the song was released in June 1984 as the lead single from the album Letter to Home.
 The song reached #10 on the Billboard Hot Country Singles & Tracks chart.